HL7/davinci-dtr/input/pagecontent/specification.md

 ---------------------
 ### General Considerations
-This implementation guide adopts by reference the following HRex Conformance Requirements which describe conformance language, rules around mustSupport and other considerations.
+This implementation guide adopts by reference the following [HRex Conformance Expectations](https://build.fhir.org/ig/HL7/davinci-ehrx/conformance.html) which describe conformance language, rules around mustSupport and other considerations.

 #### Must Support
 This IG marks elements with the Must Support flag in its profiles.
 In addition to the expectations provided in the HRex section referenced above, the following additional considerations apply: